riot/riot.github.io/guide/compiler.md

     }
 ```

-As you notice, you can define the script type on the template as well.
-Above we use coffee. [pug](https://github.com/pugjs/pug) is used for the transformation:
+As you notice, you can define the script type on the template as well. [pug](https://github.com/pugjs/pug) is used for the transformation:

 ``` sh
 npm install pug -g